disease-maps/disease-maps.github.io/pages/projects/markopolo.md

 Major mechanisms of molecular initiating events are:
 - direct interaction with receptors, for example TLR2/4 (Figure 1);
-- generation of reactive oxygen species (ROS) leading to oxidative stress and indirect activation of receptors;
+- generation of reactive oxygen species, leading to oxidative stress and indirect activation of receptors;
 - modification of the activity of Ca2+ channels.

 ![](../images/projects/markopolo-fig1.jpg)